 Top 10 Denny Laine Songs

-Some people will always consider Denny Laine the guy in Wings who wasn't Paul McCartney.
-But that ignores Laine's earlier contributions to the Moody Blues (like their first hit "Go Now," which he'd sing at Wings concerts), a bunch of good songs that never made it onto Wings albums and his own sporadic solo records.
-We've scoured his entire career for our list of the Top 10 Denny Laine Songs.
+Some simply considered Denny Laine the guy in Wings who wasn't Paul McCartney.
+He was much more.
+Laine made important earlier contributions to the Moody Blues (like their first hit "Go Now," which he'd sing at Wings concerts), then recorded a bunch of too-often-overlooked songs with Wings (including some that never made it onto their albums) and issued his own sporadic solo records along the way.
+We scoured his entire career for our list of the Top 10 Denny Laine Songs.

 - 10